How to Change User Password in Linux

 sudo passwd --expire linuxize

-The command above will immediately expire a user account’s password.
+The command above will immediately expire the user password.

-The next time the user tries to login with the old password with they will be shown a message forcing them to change the password:
+The next time the user tries to login with the old password, they will be shown a message forcing them to change the password:

 WARNING: Your password has expired.
 You must change your password now and login again!
 Changing password for linuxize. (current) UNIX password: Enter new UNIX password: Retype new UNIX password: passwd: password updated successfully Connection to 192.168.121.209 closed.

-In this tutorial, you learned how to change user passwords and how to set password expiry.
+In this tutorial, you have learned how to change user’s passwords and how to set password expiry.

-For more information about the passwd command, visit the Linux passwd man page.
+You can find more information about the passwd command, by typing